bcso/C-Lab-Stuff/Lab 02_01/lab0201.txt

 // as not been knowingly plagiarized by others.
 //
 // Pair Programming Work Declaration:
-// Student1 Name Completed 100% of the assignment.
+// Student1 Brian So Completed 100% of the assignment.
 //
 //*********************************************